raphaelmarinhoo/raphaelmarinhoo/README.md

 ### Hi!👋, i'm Raphael Marinho."

 - 🌱 I’m currently learning HTML, CSS and JAVASCRIPT
-- 🤔 I’m looking for help with stack overflow, rocketseat and github
+- 🤔 I’m looking for help with HTML, CSS and JAVASCRIPT
 - 📫 How to reach me: raphael.lukas.m@gmail.com